julienbrandoit/ImplementedPapers/README.md

 - Create modular, reusable code that serves as both a learning tool and a practical resource.
 - Build a personal framework with classes and utilities that reflect modern research.

+*Note*: Although I'm coding everything from scratch to deepen my understanding and experience, I occasionally use coding assistants such as ChatGPT and GitHub Copilot.
+These tools help ensure that the documentation for functions in the framework remains consistent and well-organized.

 ## Features

 - **Re-Implementations**: Code for various deep learning papers and numerical methods.